murer/mycontainer/README.md

 ## @Before

-You need java and maven
+You will need java and maven

 ## Start a local web server